 In the captions of the photos at bottom left and right, the “same aircraft” referred to is that shown on page 331.

 At bottom right, Obgefr.
 Volpert has been cropped from the photo as printed but not from the caption.

 This profile in fact depicts an aircraft based in Sicily in January 1942.
 Its photograph appears in Kampfflieger Volume 2, page 162.

 On the map, “Epinay” should read “Épinoy.”

-The source for the words in the text box at bottom right is Mediterranean Allied Air Forces' Air Intelligence Weekly Summary for 4 September 1944.
+The source for the words in the text box at bottom right is the Mediterranean Allied Air Forces Air Intelligence Weekly Summary for 4 September 1944.

 An Allied assessment of the difficulties in countering Luftwaffe mining operations over the English Channel.

 The part played by II./KG 26 against the Vercors uprising on 14 July , plus anti-partisan operations by III./KG 100 on 15, 17 and 20 July 1944.